hello-dx/TryOn-CM/README.md

 - Perform data_processing.py to prepare the required files: Image pixel array, image feature and vocabulary.

+- To do: Expend the FOTOS with more outfit.

 # Using the Pre-trained Models

 - Download the trained models from [Page](https://drive.google.com/open?id=1nL4CuyEvafEx8hbpGVj0v81C1fETZjR0)-example.